-The majority of classroom-based sessions will take place at our main College campus at Frederick Place in Brighton, however we do also use other venues across Brighton & Hove on occasion - see opposite.
+The majority of classroom-based sessions will take place at our main College campus at Isetta Square in Brighton, however we do also use other venues across Brighton & Hove on occasion - see opposite.

-For 2024 we will be using Microsoft Teams to deliver our online courses and workshops.
+We will be using Microsoft Teams to deliver our online courses and workshops.
 Don't worry, if you don't have the Teams app or a Teams account, you can still access courses and workshops.
-For more information and instructions please either see the Microsoft Team's support page here: https:// shorturl.at/jkMQ0 or talk to a member of College staff.
+For more information and instructions please either see the Microsoft Team's support page here: https://shorturl.at/jkMQ0 or talk to a member of College staff.